 8. What’s the future of trucking?

+So, what is the eight of the answers to 8 important questions about trucking in America?
 I saved the biggest question for last.
 What is the future of trucking in America?
 It certainly includes more automation, alternate energy sources, and possibly self-driving vehicles.
 However , there may be a step before self-driving that fits the trucking industry better than driverless vehicles.
 Think about this, if there’s no driver who works directly with clients at their operation and manages the load up to and including unloading the trailer?
 Platooning, a lead truck and driver with a connected platoon is already here.

 So, is platooning trailers the future of trucking?
 “Volvo Trucks North America and parcel carrier FedEx Corp. demonstrated on June 27 a platooning system with three twin trucks on a stretch of Route 540 in North Carolina, one of 10 test sites for driverless cars designated in 2017 by the U.S. Department of Transportation.” — Volvo and FedEx team for live platooning.
 So, is this the future?
 It just may be.